MatviiB/notifier/readme.md

 ### Usage

-At first you need to add `@include('notifier::connect')` before than you will use `socket.addEventListener()` to your view or main layout to use on ALL pages.
+At first you need to add `@include('notifier::connect')` before than you will use `socket.addEventListener()` to your view or main layout to use on the ALL pages.

 Anywhere in your application add next event to send data to array of NAMED ROUTES.
 Example:

 `event(new Notify($data, ['chart', 'index']));`

-Event WITHOUT route will send data to EACH page which are listen the sockets.
+Event WITHOUT array of routes will send data to EACH page which are listen the sockets.
+Example:

+`event(new Notify($data));`

 Event with urls instead of named routes WILL NOT WORK.